 Note that this recipe does NOT call for tahini.
 I found that the tahini flavor was too strong for this delicate cocoa brownie hummus, and it was expensive too.
 Why use it when you don’t need it?

-Step 1: In a high-speed blender or a food processor, combine the beans, maple syrup, vanilla extract, and unsweetened cocoa powder.
+Step 1: In a high-speed blender or a food processor, combine the beans, maple syrup, vanilla extract, salt, and unsweetened cocoa powder.

-- Substitute peppermint extract to make mint cocoa hummus
+- Substitute peppermint extract to make mint cocoa hummus.

-- Add instant coffee for mocha cocoa hummus
+- Add instant coffee for mocha cocoa hummus.

 - Add Nutella for hazelnut cocoa hummus.

-2. Fold into a quesadilla with bananas or strawberries
+- Fold into a quesadilla with bananas or strawberries

-5. Mix into overnight oats
+- Mix into overnight oats

-6. Spread on rice cakes
+- Spread chocolate hummus on rice cakes.

 Can you buy chocolate hummus?